ceool/pinpoint-docker/Readme.md

 This will install and run all services required to run all features in Pinpoint in docker containers joined with same network.
  - Pinpoint-Web Server
  - Pinpoint-Collector
- - Pinpoint-Agent
  - Pinpoint-Flink(to support certain feature)
  - Pinpoint-Zookeeper
  - Pinpoint-Hbase
- - Pinpoint-QuickStart(a sample application, 1.8.1+)
  - Pinpoint-Mysql(to support certain feature)
 This may take several minutes to download all necessary images.

-You can replace `QuickStart` application part with your application to start monitoring.
- - check [`Testing QuickStart application`](#testing-quickstart-application) for a quick demo of pinpoint
- - check [`Monitoring YOUR Application`](#monitoring-your-application) part for further details

 ### Mysql (optional, 1.8.1+)